top of page

 8. Finding Laughter

 Besides table tennis, we love watching Shaun the Sheep on YouTube.
-Laughter really is the best medicine!
+It might sound simple, but laughter really does lift the mood.

 9. Being Social

-We make a point of meeting up with family and friends as much as possible and inviting new people over for coffee and table tennis.
-Being social gives our days structure and keeps us connected.
+We make an effort to meet friends and family, and to invite new people over for coffee or a game of table tennis.
+Staying social gives our days structure and keeps us feeling connected.

 10. Prioritising Rest and Sleep

 Alexa reminds us to turn off the TV and head to bed earlier than before.
-A good night’s sleep makes a huge difference, and we also take a 30-minute lie-down after lunch.
+A proper night’s sleep makes a huge difference.
+We also take a 30 minute lie down after lunch, which helps us recharge.

 A Note from My Wife

-Living with a partner with memory loss can be frustrating at times.
-When I feel my patience slipping and my voice starting to rise, I pause and take a deep breath.
-I learned cyclical/double breathing during the Good Company First Aid course for carers, and it’s been a lifesaver for calming me down.
-It also helps me avoid saying things that might make the situation worse.
+Living with a partner with memory loss can sometimes be frustrating.
+When I feel my patience slipping, I pause and take a deep breath.
+I learned a breathing technique on a Good Company First Aid course for carers, and it has been a lifesaver for calming me down.
+It helps me avoid saying things I might regret in the heat of the moment.

 bottom of page